scottmm374/Advent_puzzles_scraper/README.md

 # Motivation
-<em>TLDR</em> - Im lazy, and repetitive, boring tasks make me want to pull my hair out

-I'm a programmer...
+<em>TLDR</em> - I'm a programmer...
 We are supposed to automate absolutely everything, right? :)

 ![Alt text](images/download.jpeg)